vippsas/vipps-psp-api/vipps-psp-api.md

 #### Magic Numbers for EMVCo Tokens

 Any request to the Vipps PSP API will return a Visa Token.
-However, this can be changed by setting the amount in the init request.
-No matter what is selected in the app, the Token returned in the MakePayment request will be:
+However, this can be changed by setting the amount in the `init` request.
+No matter what is selected in the app, the token returned by the `MakePayment` request will be:

 | Amount Value      | Token Number               | Expiry | Cryptogram                   |
 | ----------------- | -------------------------- | ------ | ---------------------------- |